To secure your place on the programme please sign and return your Conditional Offer to ebsVET@op.ac.nz

 To complete your enrolment, you need to do the following:

-Veterinary Clinics have specifically requested that any applicants from Otago Polytechnic seeking three days observation in a Veterinary Clinic as part of this programme must have some basic awareness of the health and safety requirements and potential hazards they may be exposed to.
+Prior to undertaking three day observation veterinary clinics have specifically requested that any applicants from Otago Polytechnic seeking three days observation in a Veterinary Clinic as part of this programme must have some basic awareness of the health and safety requirements and potential hazards they may be exposed to.
 This course was specifically developed to provide you with this awareness.
-You must take the Confirmation of Participation (COP) to all prospective Veterinary Clinics you visit, so they are aware you have been given some basic information about the work environment, as well as potential hazards.
+You must take this Confirmation of Participation (COP) to all prospective veterinary clinics you visit, so they are aware you have been given some basic information about the work environment, as well as potential hazards.

 This free course will take approximately 20 minutes.
 Once you have completed it you can print off the Confirmation of Participation (COP) to take to all Veterinary Clinics you approach.